 Whether you use home-made or commercial, you should consult the breeder and the vet about the schedule and dose the meals.

 Regardless of the type of diet, it should be appropriate for your dog’s age, and you should keep an eye on the caloric intake.

 Alaskan Malamutes are known for gaining weight quite easily, especially if you are using treats during the training.
 So, they should be counted in, in the daily food intake as well.

 Consult your dog’s vet about which human foods you can feed your Malamute with, and which ones to avoid.

 Also, always have an available bowl of fresh water easily accessible to your dog, especially during the warmer months of the year.

 How much Exercise does an Alaskan Malamute need?

 Okay, the Malamute is not a racer, that much we know.
 But, he is a worker, meaning, he needs daily exercise to burn out that need for pulling, digging, and carrying heavy stuff.

 Sure, letting him make a mess in your backyard might partially do the trick.
-But, what he really needs are long walks, possibly by nature.
-His stamina is amazing and he could actually walk for miles if you can keep up.
+But, what he needs are long walks, possibly by nature.
+His stamina is amazing and he could walk for miles if you can keep up.